Tatphicha/TEC_CMU/README.md

 # TEC_CMU
-Here is the process to read TEC data from MATLAB

 :triangular_flag_on_post: This example only runs one file for now—please wait for an update. :zzz: :sleeping::sleeping:

+Here are the steps to read TEC data from MATLAB:

 1. main program is "main_teccal_30.m" to get file.mat💡